Const-me/Whisper/Readme.md

 # Final Words

-From my perspective, this is an unpaid hobby project.<br/>
+From my perspective, this is an unpaid hobby project, which I completed over the 2022-23 winter holydays.<br/>
 The code probably has bugs.<br/>
 The software is provided “as is”, without warranty of any kind.